CASP-Systems-BU/Gadget/experiments/README.md

 cp experiments/CMake.BerkeleyDB  src/CMakeLists.txt
 ```
 - Change lines 27-28 of `rc/CMakeLists.txt` to the path of your installed BerkeleyDB
 - Now compile Gadget and use a config file to do the experiment.
-In the config file, set the wrapper type of `berkeley`
+In the config file, set the wrapper type to `berkeley`